In podiatry biomechanics and gait analysis examine structure, alignment and movement of feet and lower limbs.

 What to expect when having Gait Analysis

-When attending for gait analysis you will need to wear comfortable clothing.
+When attending for a musculoskeletal assessment or gait analysis you will need to wear comfortable clothing.
 You may be examined walking in bare feet and with footwear, and your posture, hip position and lower limb and foot action will be recorded.